maddie480/RandomBackendStuff/src/main/java/ovh/maddie480/randomstuff/backend/celeste/moddatabase/README.md

 ```

 This is used by Olympus when the API mirror is enabled: instead of calling APIs that do the filtering/sorting/whatever, Olympus downloads the `mod_search_database.yaml`
 and does the same locally... because everestapi.github.io can only have static files.
-And maddie480.ovh is banned in Russia, or something.

 ### https://maddie480.ovh/celeste/mod_files_database.zip